Why Choose PhilaU?

 - In addition to the prescribed rotations of Primary Care, Women’s Health, Pediatrics, Surgery, Internal Medicine, Emergency Medicine, Psychiatry, we offer an Elective rotation for students to explore another area of medicine that they might be interested in pursuing.

-- Our faculty to student ratio is 8:1 which allows for individualized attention for each student.
+- Our faculty to student ratio is 14:1 on the main campus and 8:1 on the New Jersey campus which allows for individualized attention for each student.

 - All faculty are still clinically practicing in areas such as family medicine, internal medicine, emergency medicine, occupational health, and orthopedics.

 - Faculty strive to maintain an open door policy for students to seek out additional information, to offer help with difficult concepts, or help to support students through the stresses of PA education.